 In light of the above we continually implement best practices in our mills' water treatment.
 In 2016, over 90% of paper and board was produced at mills where best practice water treatment systems are in place.
 This involves treating process water to decrease the organic charge of effluent, through anaerobic and/ or aerobic treatments, before returning it to public water bodies.

-Process water discharges European mills:\ COD
+European mills: COD

-Process water discharges European mills:\ TSS
+European mills: TSS

-Process water discharges European mills:\ BOD
+European mills: BOD